 An integrated system, while effective, tends to be costly due to equipment installation and maintenance.
 It also limits meeting space to a particular room or location.

 Desktop video conferencing operates through the video and audio features already present on your desktop computer or laptop.
 This video conferencing solution provides a simple way to connect a large number of people, and offers more convenience and portability for the conference attendees.
 Consider this to be something like a corporate meeting app software.

 The desktop video conferencing option is very cost effective, but the video and audio quality of a desktop video conference are dependent upon the quality of the individual attendees’ webcams and microphones.
 If an attendee has issues with sound, video, or internet connectivity it can reduce the effectiveness of the meeting.

 Mobile video conferencing systems offer a flexible, portable way to connect with important contacts no matter their location, for a reasonable cost.
 Attendees can connect to a meeting by using the mobile network of their smart phone or tablet.

 This type of video conferencing is ideal for your business if you have employees who do extensive travel or work out in the field frequently.
-A cloud-based system is easy to use, and will allow key team members or clients to join a meaningful video conference from wherever they may be working.
+A cloud-based meeting programs are easy to use, and will allow key team members or clients to join a meaningful video conference from wherever they may be working.